hazelcast/fraud-detection-onnx/README.md

 ## The  Fraud Analytics Dashboard
 This docker image bundles a custom Streamlit app that connects automatically to the `hazelcast-onnx` container.
 The app:
-* is Written entirely in Python
+* is written entirely in Python
-* Uses Hazelcast Python client and SQL to query JSON data stored in Hazelcast
+* Uses Hazelcast Python client to query JSON data stored in Hazelcast with SQL

 ## Deploy containers to AWS ECS with Docker Compose